Step 4:

 Government Code section 1030 requires that each candidate be fingerprinted as part of the Background Investigation.
 Each fingerprint is scanned into a computer database at the Department of Justice and checked against criminal records nationwide.
 Information received may include charges that have been dismissed.

-Applicants will be live scanned upon successful completion of the written exam.
+Applicants will be live scanned upon successful completion of the physical fitness test.

 Background Investigation Instructions